 - how to reset the direction of the kindel fire screen

-- walmart kindle fire 10
+- lock volume on kindle fire

 - how much are alexa monthly fees